 What is Ranorex?

 Ranorex is a powerful automation testing tool that has been around for over a decade.
-It was first developed in 2006 by Gabor Devenyi, a software engineer and testing expert, who recognized the need for a comprehensive automation testing solution.
+It was formally released in 2006 by Gabor Devenyi, a software engineer and testing expert, who recognized the need for a comprehensive automation testing solution.
 Today, Ranorex is one of the popular automation testing tools on the market, used by thousands of software testers and developers worldwide.

 Ranorex is designed to help organizations streamline their testing processes and improve the quality of their software applications.
 The tool offers a wide range of features and components to support test automation, including user interface (UI) testing, regression testing, integration testing, and data-driven testing.
 Its powerful automation features and object recognition capabilities make it a valuable tool for large-scale testing projects.